-The Lifetime SIPP is now provided by Hartley Pensions Limited which is authorised by the Financial Conduct Authority (FCA) to operate Self Invested Personal Pensions (SIPPs).
+The Lifetime SIPP and The Hartley SIPP are both provided by Hartley Pensions Limited which is authorised by the Financial Conduct Authority (FCA) to operate Self Invested Personal Pensions (SIPPs).

-What is the Structure of The Lifetime SIPP?
+What is the Structure of The SIPP?

-The Lifetime SIPP was established under a master trust deed and set of rules, copies of which can be made available on request.
-Hartley Pension Trustees Limited is the scheme trustee from February 2018 and as such holds title to the SIPP's investments.
-Hartley Pensions Limited and Hartley Pension Trustees Limited have entered into a Service Agreement with Hartley SAS Limited, whereby the day to day administration of the Lifetime SIPP is delegated to Hartley SAS Limited.
+The SIPPs were established under master trust deeds and sets of rules, copies of which can be made available on request.
+Hartley Pension Trustees Limited is the scheme trustee and as such holds title to the SIPP's investments.
+Hartley Pensions Limited and Hartley Pension Trustees Limited have entered into a Service Agreement with Hartley SAS Limited, whereby the day to day administration of the SIPP is delegated to Hartley SAS Limited.
 Hartley SAS Limited is also responsible for collection of all fees due to Hartley Pensions Limited.
 The Lifetime SIPP offered a range of starting points and you could choose on the SIPP application form from:

 - Elective SIPP: This enables you to use a single fund manager who handles all the investments and provides valuations on a regular basis.
-We also offer the opportunity to add a second investment for an additional annual fee before the arrangement has to be upgraded to an Optimum SIPP. - Optimum SIPP: This allows a much broader range of investments and the use of more than two fund managers.
+We also offer the opportunity to add a second investment for an additional annual fee before the arrangement has to be upgraded to an Optimum SIPP. - Optimum SIPP: This allows a much broader range of investments and the use of more than two fund managers and/or commercial property.